luisgbm/lfs-scripts/README.md

 source .bashrc
 ```

 Download all the packages and extract them to $LFS/sources.
+The tcl package must be renamed in order to work with the scripts that will follow.

 ```
 cd $LFS